Get App

 Makar Sankranti 2025: One Festival Different names!

-Makar Sankranti is an auspicious Hindu festival that marks the beginning of the harvest festival.
-People in all parts of India celebrate this festival with different rituals and offer gratitude and honour in various ways.
-Also, the word Sankranti means movements, meaning the movement of the Sun in the Makar Rashi (Capricorn Sign).
+Makar Sankranti is a Hindu festival that marks the beginning of the harvest festival.
+People in all parts of India celebrate this festival with different rituals.
+Also, the word “Sankranti” means movements, meaning the movement of the Sun in the Makar Rashi (Capricorn Sign).
 Wait, there’s more to uncover about Makar Sankranti 2025!

 2025 Makar Sankranti Date and Time